openmetalio/openmetal-docs/docs/kubernetes-guides/kubespray.md

 ### Clone Kubespray

 Pull down the kubespray repository.
-It contains the ansible playbooks and the terraform templates we'll be using.
+It contains the ansible playbooks and the Terraform templates we'll be using.

 ```bash
 git clone --depth 1 --branch v2.20.0  https://github.com/kubernetes-sigs/kubespray